 Believe it or not but I regard coding as a way of relaxation.
 Other solve sudoku’s or go for a round of golf, I tend to relax through coding.
 Again, there’s no pressure of a project here or a paying customer.
 Just wasting some time, for fun.

 Building Power Apps was new though.
-I had seen quite a bit of it in recent times and wrote about it as well, but never had I done anything with it myself, other than building some Power BI dashboards.
+I had seen quite a bit of it in recent times and wrote about it as well.
+However, never had I done anything with it myself, other than building some Power BI dashboards.
 It was for that reason that it was about time I started to showcase the potential of it, to myself.

 What Should It Look Like?

 Power Apps can create an app based on a data set.
-What this will get you is a list of the items that you have pointed the template to, a view screen for an item, an edit screen for an item and a screen to submit a new entry.
+What this will get you is a list of the items that you have pointed the template to.
+You will also get a view screen for an item, an edit screen and a new entry screen.
 And while that is very easy and useful in some cases, I just didn’t do the job for me.
 Or, it was too easy as a learning project!

 So, here’s what I came up with